QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 2: Adding Multiple Pulses.md

     #concatenation data from each pulse into big lists
 ```

-Because of the datastructures that QuTip uses, here is a nice helper function to perform the concatenation:
+Because of the data structures that QuTiP uses, here is a helpful function to perform the concatenation:

 ```python
 # Concatinates time, state, and expectation value lists after each pulse